acl0056/html5doc/README.md

 html5doc
 ========

 Html5Doc lets you store and retrieve document objects from local storage.
-All work is done in class methods, because an instance IS the document that is saved to local storage.
-Any properties you give to the document must be serializable into a JSON string.
-Html5Doc uses a document store name, which allows you to easily group your documents by type, user, or whatever your implementation requires.
+Of course, this is something that is fairly easy to do already, so why would you use Html5Docs?
+Firstly, it provides safety from compatibility issues by catching exceptions and returning boolean success values.
+It also provides a separate test method for browser compatibility.

 [View the documentation.](http://photogroup.lxalumni.org/html5doc/documentation)